Are There "Cat People" and "Dog People"?

 Sam Gosling, a psychologist at the University of Texas in Austin, conducted a study that assessed individuals on 44 different points relating to personality.
 His conclusion?
 There are “significant differences on major personality traits between dog people and cat people.”
 So, how do you know if, deep down, you’re a cat person?

-You Want To Go Bungee Jumping
+You May be a Cat Person if You Want To Go Bungee Jumping

 Cat people are more adventurous than dog people.